Outreach Proposal Guidelines

 North Rim presentation venues include:

-- North Rim Lodge auditorium (good for formal evening program presentions/performances, and set-up for power-point programs)
+- North Rim Lodge auditorium (good for formal evening program presentations/performances, PowerPoint programs, daytime demonstrations, and workshops)

 Home Community presentations: